Call us for a Free Consultation: +91-9741165895

 Disclaimer: All information provided above is for educational purpose only and must not be construed as legal advice.
 The answer may change when applied to a particular case.

 In case of any questions, please email us at firstname.lastname@example.org

 As per the rules of the Bar Council of India, law firms in India are not permitted to solicit work and advertise.
-Hence by choosing to using this website, you acknowledge that that there has been no solicitation of any nature whatsoever from us.
+Hence by choosing to enter this website, you acknowledge and agree that there has been no solicitation of any nature whatsoever from us.
 The contents of this website are merely for informational purpose and not for advertisement or solicitation to hire us for legal services.
-You also acknowledge that any information or knowledge gained from the use of this website and any information contained herein shall not create an attorney - client relationship and no part of the website will be construed as legal advice.
+Any information contained herein shall not create an attorney-client relationship and no part of the website will be construed as legal advice.